Air Buddy LoRa IOT 1 Watt Amplifier

 As a mesh communication firmware developer, my only interest is really whether this amp plays well with LoRa mesh applications.
 My testing is pragmatic and focuses on reliability of encrypted mesh deliveries (one way and 2 way) at various distances, and that is really all.

-As you can see in the screenshots here, the ChatterBox mesh firmware allows me to see a live view of which devices/nodes I’m receiving pings from.
+As you can see in the screenshots here, the Blackout Comms mesh firmware allows me to see a live view of which devices/nodes I’m receiving pings from.
 I’m also able to send messages, which return an ECDSA signed confirmation (shows as check mark), so I know for a fact the message was received and validated, without physically looking at the distant device.

 My “Base Station” (a mesh node)